Practice Final #1

 \boxed{e^{(x^e)} \cdot e \cdot x^{e - 1} + x^{(e^x)} \cdot \left( e^x \ln x + \frac{e^x}{x} \right)}.

-Find the following limits.
+Compute the following limit:

 Tag: